Our home environment has more of an impact on our wellbeing than we may think…

 Search for motivational quotes on postcards or create your own and place them in a frame next to your bed to ensure you go to sleep with the same positive thoughts you’ll wake up with.
 This stuff is hugely powerful and even without us realising can truly positively impact how we feel about ourselves.

 It’s also worth taking note of colours and what role they play in different areas of your home.
 Yellow pictures will make you feel happy and optimistic whereas blue will likely make you feel calmer and aid concentration.
-Understand the impact of colour psychology and implement this into your choices for different functioning areas to achieve the ultimate productive and uplifting space that you can call home.
+Understand the impact of colour psychology and implement this into your choices for different functioning areas to achieve the ultimate productive and uplifting space that you can call home, if you want to learn more about colour meaning, symbolism, and psychology then be sure to check out home interior designer Jen Miller’s guide, completely free – here.